-You can try to initiate the transaction again, or adjust your network fee settings to a higher price.
+You can try to initiate the transaction again, or adjust your network cost settings to a higher price.

-If you do not have enough of your network’s native token to cover the network fees, you will not be able to execute a transaction.
-Each transaction requires this network fee to execute a transaction.
+If you do not have enough of your network’s native token to cover the network costs, you will not be able to execute a transaction.
+Each transaction requires this network cost to execute a transaction.

-You can purchase more of your networks native token, adjust your swap amount, or wait for network fees to drop.
+You can purchase more of your networks native token, adjust your swap amount, or wait for the cost to go down.

 The token you are swapping may have a token fee in the token’s contract, and the slippage will need to be increased.